vmware/vic-product/docs/user_doc/vic_dev_ops/vchs_and_mgmt_portal.md

 - For hosts with only server-side TLS authentication, connect over HTTPS with no credentials.
 - For hosts with full TLS authentication, connect over HTTPS by using a client certificate.

 Use registries to store and distribute images.
 You can configure multiple registries to gain access to both public and private images.
-You must manually add Harbor as a registry.
+You must manually add the vSphere Integrated Containers Registry as a registry.
 JFrog Artifactory is also supported.

 - [Add Hosts with Server-Side TLS Authentication to the Management Portal](add_vch_serversideTLS_in_portal.md)
 - [Add Hosts with Full TLS Authentication to the Management Portal](add_vch_fullTLS_in_portal.md)